Eliza wouldn't be an Apprentice Medium anymore. The next level of knowledge: the Occult.

 Eliza Santos was now on her final steps to being "crowned" and baptized in the Bantu Gege’s belief, knowledge and practice.
 She had studied hard and had learned everything inside that heavy, thick and complicated Guidebook to the Occult that they had given her.
 Three long years had gone by since she first became an Apprentice Medium.
 This meant that she would now become a “full-time” Medium if she passed with flying colors today.

 She belonged to the Iemanjá Spiritual Center in Madureira, located in the suburbs of Rio de Janeiro.
-It was one of the biggest Spiritual Centers all over Rio de Janeiro and known for its powerful Deities, Demands and Offerings but mostly well known for its successful Voodoo practices.
-It was almost always jammed with cars parked around its fences and people from all over the country scheduled appointments – politicians, congressmen, socialites and actors.
+It was one of the biggest Spiritual Centers all over Rio, and known for its powerful Divinities, Demands and Offerings but mostly well known for its successful Voodoo practices.
+It was always jammed with cars parked around its fences and people from all over the country scheduled appointments – politicians, congressmen, socialites and actors.
 Some even talked about secret societies and private meetings held amongst those walls and regular visits of a former President’s wife.
 Today was a “special” calendar event.
 Today meant that she would have more “responsibilities” with the spiritual world around her now as well as with the “carnal” world (and she had noticed that the “carnal” world was sometimes the most difficult one to deal with in this complex world of ours).
 People were much more complicated in their “demands” and “requests” than the spirits were.
-When she became a “horse” for the poor, lost souls she noticed the difference.
-Her Deities would talk, through her, to many people, and they would send love messages and ask for simple favors, yet, alas, the messages and favors from the living ones - to the spirits, were always requests for money, important job positions, endless wish lists and impossible dreams.
+When she became a way of communication for the lost souls, she noticed the difference.
+Her Divinities would talk, through her, to many people, and they would send love messages and ask for simple favors, yet, alas, the messages and favors from the living ones - to the spirits, were always and mostly requests for money, important job positions, endless wish lists and impossible ... dreams.
 We always forget that we never take any of these possessions with us when we leave this planet.
 They never remembered that we only take what’s inside our soul and imprinted in our minds.